I’ve got a couple things today. So let’s get right to ’em.

 Stepping onto the trade show floor…

-This past week was the AIA Iowa Fall Convention.
-It’s a much smaller venue than the AIA National conference.
-But almost 60% of Iowa’s architects were in attendance.
+Last week was the AIA Iowa Fall Convention.
+It’s smaller than the AIA National Conference.
+But ~60% of Iowa’s architects were there.

 And with the fall convention comes the trade show floor.

-So, I’m sharing some of the observations I made, or comments I heard from my fellow architects along the way.
+So, I’m sharing my observations or comments I heard from fellow architects.

 Pay attention, and you’ll pick up some interesting insights and nuggets to carry with you to your next trade show.

-That’s almost word-for-word what one architect told me.
-He was only walking the floor to say hi to friends and vendors he knew.
+That’s almost word-for-word what one older architect told me.
+He only walked the floor to say hi to friends and vendors he knew.

-He was on a mission to meet as many vendors as he could for the catalogs and connections.
+He was on a mission to meet as many vendors as possible for the catalogs & connections.

-400 words into this email and you’ve already got a quick cross-section of three architect-attendee types you’ll run into at a trade show.
+300 words into this post, and you’ve got a quick cross-section of 3 architect-attendee types you’ll run into at a trade show.

 Next, let’s look at some other architect mindsets, and some vendors I saw doing things right.